streamlit/docs/content/kb/using-streamlit/buttons.md

 #### Logic used in a callback

 Another clean option is to use a callback.
-Callbacks are executed as a prefix to the page rerunning, so you need not worry about the position of the button relative to any access to modified data.
+Callbacks are executed as a prefix to the page rerunning, so the position of the button relative to any data access is not important.

 ```python
 import streamlit as st